mendix/docs/content/en/docs/appstore/connectors/email-connector.md

 If the **Email connector** page styling is affected as you select and view email messages, that is likely due to errors in the email message CSS.
 To resolve the errors, turn on **Sanitize email to prevent XSS attacks** in [Account Settings](#other-account-settings).

-### 5.7 Importing emails with Long attachment names
+### 5.7 Importing Emails with Long Attachment Names

-Some email clients (e.g. Gmail) break down the name of attached files if it is longer and also add the file name in the Content Type for attachment.
-This can cause an error while fetching or importing emails having long attachment names.
-The error can be *"ERROR - Email_Connector: Attribute 'Email_Connector.Attachment.attachmentContentType' has a maximum length of 200, tried setting a value of length xxx."*.
-This issue is resolved in EC 5.3.0
+Some email clients (for example Gmail) break down the name of attached files if it is longer than a specific value, and also add the file name in the **Content Type** for an attachment.
+This can cause an error while fetching or importing emails with long attachment names, for example, *"ERROR - Email_Connector: Attribute 'Email_Connector.Attachment.attachmentContentType' has a maximum length of 200, tried setting a value of length xxx."*.
+This issue is resolved in version 5.3.0 of the Email Connector.

 ## 6 Known Errors